-- You are entitled to see a copy of any search warrant. - Police can use reasonable force to gain entry. - Police should give you information about their powers to search premises. - A record of the search must be kept by the Police. - You or a friend should be allowed to be present during the search but this right can be refused if it is thought it might hinder investigations.
+- You are entitled to see a copy of any search warrant. - Police can use reasonable force to gain entry if they have a warrant or grounds to enter without one. - Police should give you information about their powers to search premises. - A record of the search must be kept by the Police. - You or a friend should be allowed to be present during the search but this right can be refused if it is thought it might hinder investigations.